Yuya-Sugo/PlaneToolsDocs/calcMass_Fuselage.md

 Historically, ADT's fuselages have looked very different in terms of build methods and material choice to the shape of the fuselage.
 For example:

-- 2023-24: Builtup Truss Fuselage with Solite Skin+ Tail boom
+- 2023-24: Builtup Truss Fuselage with Solite Skin+ Tail boom (there has been some work to estimate this, will be updated in future revisions)
 - 2022-23: CF Monocoque Fuselage + Tail boom
 - 2021-22: Semi-monocoque, foamcore/composite skin
 - 2020-21: CF backbone with plywood formers and Kevlar skin